 - 1. The district's complaint process, including any informal resolution process - 2.
-The allegations potentially constituting sexual harassment with sufficient details known Sufficient information, available at the time, including to allow parties to respond to the allegations, including, to the extent available, the identity of parties involved in the incident if known, (s), the conduct allegedly constituting sexualsex discrimination, including sex-based harassment, and the date(s) and location(s) of the alleged incident if known.

-Such notice shall be provided with sufficient time for the parties to prepare a response before any initial interview.

-If, during the course of the investigation, the district investigates new Title IX allegations arise about the complainant or respondent that are not included in the initial notice, the Title IX Coordinator shall provide notice of the additional allegations to the parties.

-3. A statement that retaliation is prohibited

-- 4. A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the complaint process The opportunity for the parties to have an advisor of their choice who may be, but is not required to be, an attorney, and the ability to inspect and revieware entitled to an equal opportunity to access the relevant and not otherwise impermissible evidence - 5.
-The prohibition against knowingly making false statements or knowingly submitting false information during the complaint process The an accurate description of such evidence, as specified
+The allegations potentially constituting sexual harassment with sufficient details knownSufficient information, available at the time, to allow the parties to respond to the allegations, including, to the extent available, the identity of parties involved in the incident-if known,(s), the conduct allegedly constituting sexualsex discrimination, including sex-based harassment, and the date(s) and location(s) of the alleged incident if known.
+SuchincidentSuch notice shall be provided with sufficient time for the parties to prepare a response before any initial interview. - If, during the course of the investigation, new Title IX allegations arise about the complainant or respondent that are not included in the initial notice, the Title IX Coordinator shall provide notice of the additional allegations to the parties. - 3.
+A statement that retaliation is prohibited - 4.
+A statement that the parties are entitled to have an advisor of their choice who may be, but is not required equal opportunity to be, an attorney, and the ability to inspect and reviewaccess the relevant and not otherwise impermissible evidence he prohibition against knowingly making false statements or knowingly submitting false information during the complaint processan accurate description of such evidence, as specified

-The above notice shallmay also include the name of the investigator, facilitator of an informal process, and decision-maker decisionmaker and shall provide either inform the parties that, if at any time a party with no less than three calendar days to raisehas concerns of regarding conflict of interest or bias regarding any of these persons., the party should immediately notify the Title IX Coordinator or designee.
+The above notice shallmay also include the name of the investigator, facilitator of an informal process, and decision-maker decisionmaker and shall inform the parties that, if at any time a party has concerns regarding conflict of interest or bias regarding any of these persons, the party should immediately notify the Title IX Coordinator.or designee.